rocketpark/craft-mux/README.md

 "An environment represents the highest grouping of data you want to combine and compare within.
 Multiple websites/apps or video platforms can use the same environment, but we suggest not combining staging and production data." - MUX

+## SYNC
+The plugin has a console command to sync data from MUX to CRAFT.

+`php craft mux/sync/all`

 ### Webhooks
 In the MUX settings a webhook can be added to inform the plugin of asset updates.
 Include the following endbpoint in the MUX webhook control pannel.